jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 25A Record of permit
 (1) On the granting of a permit, the Secretary must forward 1 copy of the permit to the permit holder.
-(2) The Secretary must also forward 1 copy of the permit to the Registrar of the Maori Land Court if the permit was granted in respect of Maori land.
+(2) The Secretary must also forward 1 copy of the permit to the Registrar of the Māori Land Court if the permit was granted in respect of Māori land.
-(3) On receipt of a copy of a permit under subsection (2), the Registrar of the Maori Land Court must enter in his or her records the particulars of the permit.
+(3) On receipt of a copy of a permit under subsection (2), the Registrar of the Māori Land Court must enter in his or her records the particulars of the permit.

-### 26 Priority of applications if more than one made and no minerals programme
+### 26 Priority of applications if more than 1 made and no minerals programme
-(1) Subject to the provisions of this Act, if more than one application is made for a permit in respect of all or part of the same land and in respect of a common mineral, and there is no minerals programme for that mineral, the applicant whose application is first received by the Secretary shall have a right in priority over every other applicant to have the permit applied for by him or her granted in respect of such land and mineral.
+(1) Subject to the provisions of this Act, if more than 1 application is made for a permit in respect of all or part of the same land and in respect of a common mineral, and there is no minerals programme for that mineral, the applicant whose application is first received by the Secretary shall have a right in priority over every other applicant to have the permit applied for by him or her granted in respect of such land and mineral.
 (2) If 2 or more applications in respect of the same or partly the same land and a common mineral appear to have been received at the same time, the applicant to have a prior right shall be determined as the Minister thinks fit.
 (3) Every applicant who has a right of priority under this section shall retain the right until his or her application has been finally disposed of by being granted, refused, or withdrawn.
 (4) An applicant shall not have a right of priority under this section over any tender for a permit in respect of the same or partly the same land and a common mineral if his or her application was received on or after the date of publication of the notice of offer of the permit to which any such tender relates.